The Myth of Typhon – the Most Feared Monster in Greek Mythology

 Cronus’s seamen-smeared eggs

 According to some parts of Homer’s Iliad, however, the mad Titan Cronus is the father of Typhon.
-That will make Typhon the sibling of Zeus and the Olympian gods and goddesses.
+That would then make Typhon the sibling of Zeus and the Olympian gods and goddesses.
 In this story, Cronus presents the goddess Hera with two eggs that had been smeared with the Titan’s own seamen.
 Cronus orders Hera to bury the eggs in the ground in Cilicia.
 From one of those eggs came forth Typhon.

 The Cilician cave